total-typescript/total-typescript-book/book-content/chapters/05-unions-literals-and-narrowing.md

 By inspecting `square` first, all shape cases that aren't squares default to circles.
 The circle is treated as optional, which preserves our discriminated union and keeps the function flexible.

 Sometimes, just flipping the runtime logic makes TypeScript happy!

+Same feedback again - the exercises to me really break the flow of the book, but I'm guessing the book exists as a companion to the course, so it's by design?